Herina Program

 RainShine Australia uses Stripe a secure payment system.
 For more information:https://www.stripe.com/

-What does a conservation wildlife program have to do with improving access to education?
-Preserving endangered species and protecting wildlife programs generates money in communities, which reduces poverty and improves living conditions.
-Better management of wildlife resources also encourages sustainable land-use planning.
-The flow on effect is a stronger economy and the development of future resource security in these communities.
+What does a conservation program have to do with improving access to education?
+Programs that focus on preserving endangered species, managing forest resources, and protecting wildlife can generate positive economic activity in communities, which in term reduces poverty and improves living conditions.
+Better management of wildlife and forest resources also supports sustainable land-use planning.
+The flow on effect is a stronger economy and the development of future resource security in communities.

-The objective of this program in collaboration with DRCongo partners is to reclassify the Epi Hunting Reserve and establish a wildlife conservation program.
+The objective of this program in collaboration with DRCongo partners is to reclassify the Epi forest (which was a Hunting Reserve 20 years ago) into multi-faceted areas to support, for example, community foresty, a protected area for the passage of large migrating animals, and zones to manageTranshumance Pastoralism.

 Source: UNHCR map 2018